ahettlin/angular-cli-workshop/exercises/Exercise-1.md

 In this exercise, we will generate a new project and explore everything that the Angular CLI gives us to start with.
 It takes care of a lot of boilerplate setup so that you can dive right into working on the important parts of your app and not get bogged down in setup and configuration.

 It's not necessary, but in order to make catching up easier if you get behind in the workshop, clone [this repository](https://github.com/ahettlin/angular-cli-workshop.git) into a directory on your machine, and then switch to the `exercise-1` branch.
-The branch should be nearly empty aside from the exercise instructions.
+The branch should be nearly empty.
 All terminal commands should be run from the directory you cloned the repository into, unless specified otherwise.

 ## Generate the application